-The typical food found in Colombia varies greatly between regions.
+The typical Colombian food varies greatly between regions.
 On the Caribbean and Pacific coasts the majority of dishes contain, unsurprisingly, fish often accompanied by delicious cocunut rice.
 In the interior of the country, in particular the Andean regions, beef and chicken dominate.

 Lunch is the most important meal of the day in Colombia.
 So much so that many Colombians (especially women) will barely eat anything at night.